-Exercise normal precautions in Benin.
+Exercise increased caution in Benin due to crime, kidnapping, terrorism, and maritime crime.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Benin:

 Northern Benin – Level 4: Do Not Travel

 Extremist groups have carried out attacks in areas of southern Burkina Faso, southern Niger and northern Benin (including near Park Pendjari, Park W, and adjacent hunting zones).
 Attacks may occur with little or no warning.
 Western tourists have been kidnapped in Park Pendjari, in northern Benin.